adhilbathali/Library_Management_System/readme.md

-Here's a GitHub description for your project:

----

 # 📚 Library Management System (GUI)

 A modern **Library Management System** built with **Python** and **Tkinter**, featuring a sleek **macOS-inspired UI**.
 This application allows users to **add, search, borrow, and return books** seamlessly.